 The Big Picture

-What’s important to remember is that these easy steps aren’t the one and only way to save our oceans from plastic pollution.
-They do, however, represent some of the most common ways that plastics can be mismanaged and end up in marine ecosystems, and thus some of the more effective ways we can begin to address marine plastic pollution.
+What’s important to remember is that these easy steps aren’t the only way to save our oceans from plastic Pollution.
+They do, however, represent some of the most common ways that plastics can be mismanaged and end up in marine ecosystems, and thus some of the more effective ways we can begin to address marine plastic Pollution.
 No doubt you encounter plastics in your daily life in countless other ways and have infinite opportunities to act in favor of the environment.
 Why not start making choices today that save our oceans from plastic waste?

 - Sarah Ferguson Helps Raise Awareness About Ocean Plastic